Value-Based Pricing

 Applications in Business

 Adopting a value-based pricing model nudges companies to make innovations according to customer demands.
-This ensures that new products and features align with what customers truly value, thus supporting premium pricing.
-For instance, Netflix continuously adds new content and features, such as personalized recommendations, which allow it to justify subscription price increases while maintaining a loyal customer base.
+This ensures that new products and features align with what customers truly value.
+Netflix adds content or features like custom suggestions to justify price increases but keeps subscribers happy.

 Practical Examples of Value-Based Pricing

-By understanding this perceived value, the company can set a price that reflects the tool’s benefits rather than merely covering development costs.
+The company can set a price that reflects the tool’s benefits rather than covering development costs by understanding this perceived value.

 Wrap Up